-Lung cancer is the third most common cancer, after breast and prostate cancer.
+Lung cancer is the second most common cancer among both women and men, second to breast and prostate cancer respectively.
 It accounts for 13% of all new cancer cases.
 Because of its low survival rate, lung cancer is the leading cause of cancer deaths, accounting for 28% of the total.
-In the year 1996, an estimated 177,000 new cases were diagnosed in the U.S. and 158,700 people died from lung cancer.
+According to the 1998 American Cancer Society, Cancer Facts & Figures, an estimated 171,500 people in the U.S. were diagnosed with lung cancer and the National Center for Health Statistics (NCHS) reports that 154,472 people died from this disease.
 In the late 1980's, lung cancer deaths for U.S. men stopped rising and have been slowly falling since the early 1990's.
 However, for women, lung cancer deaths continued to rise in the 1990's.